-Similar to the groundwater monitoring strategy, Harvest Bend CCS will utilize one upper confining interval (UCI) or "above-zone" monitoring well [REDACTED] as shown in Figure 5-2 (Appendix F-1).
-The WC AZMW-A No. 001 will be drilled near the subject injection well, [REDACTED] in the White Castle Project area, for above-zone monitoring purposes.
-Conceptual well-construction plans are included in Section 4 - Engineering Design and Operating Strategy.
+Similar to the groundwater monitoring strategy, Harvest Bend CCS will utilize [REDACTED] upper confining interval (UCI) or "above-zone" monitoring well [REDACTED] as shown in Figure 5-2 (Appendix F-1).
+The WC AZMW-B No. 001 will be drilled near the subject injection wells, [REDACTED] in the White Castle Project area, for above-zone monitoring purposes.
+Conceptual well-construction plans are included in Section 4.
 This well will continuously monitor the pressure of the first mappable sand identified above the UCI.
 The well will be completed around [REDACTED] formation.
 Any deviations from baseline pressures will initiate additional investigations in the area.
 If necessary, fluid samples can be obtained from this well to compare against baseline samples, collected and tested when the well is completed.